-- are proposed for a Collector road or Major road, whether inside or outside the Urban Containment Boundary; - include two or more roads of any type; or - are Residential roads or roads to be designed as a Neighbourhood Bikeway, outside the Urban Containment Boundary.
+- are proposed for a Collector road or Major road; - include two or more roads; or - are Residential roads outside the Urban Containment boundary.

 Traffic Calming

 Traffic calming refers to the range of approaches used to reinforce appropriate driver behaviour and support the creation of safer streets.
 References are most commonly to physical infrastructure designed to reduce vehicle speeds, reduce traffic volumes, or address traffic short-cutting.
 They may also include communications, enforcement and other non-infrastructure approaches (Active Transportation Plan, page 56).